skkwan/CombineHarvester/CombineTools/README.md

 ## To run the example
 1. Make sure your histogram `.root` files are copied to `/afs/cern.ch/work/s/skkwan/public/combineArea/CMSSW_11_3_4/src/auxiliaries/shapes/`.
+   The file should have the categories as the top-level folder.
+The histograms for the variable to fit, should be named like `data_obs`, not `data_obs_m_sv`.

 2. For the example from HF with all channels, years, with a root file containing directories 1 2 3 4 are SR1 SR2 SR3 CR finale m(tt) from 1bjet events after DNN cuts; 5 6 7 are SR1 SR2 CR from 2bjets.
    ```bash